Installing Fish on OSx

 To install fish it’s quite simple, just begin by issuing the following commands:

-brew update brew install fish
+brew install fish

 Now you’re not quite ready to go, you need to add Fish to your systems shell listing in

 /etc/shells, this does require administrative access.